 Flow

-7-screen video/6-channel audio installation in collaboration with Tim Wainwright
+7-screen video + 6-channel audio installation in collaboration with Tim Wainwright

-The Old Operating Theatre Museum and Herb Garret, 2007
+The Old Operating Theatre Museum, London, 2007

 John Wynne